Amended Constitution - 2023

 The names of the honorees will be announced, a news bulletin will be circulated to relevant media outlets, and the full citation of the award will be carried in the Journal of Bangladeshi Studies.

-The recipient(s) of the awards will be invited to attend the subsequent BDI international conference to accept the award in person and to address the conference (lecture) in some capacity as may be appropriate and feasible.
+The awardee(s) will be invited to attend the subsequent BDI international conference to accept the award in person and to address the conference (lecture) in some capacity as may be appropriate and feasible.
 Subject to budget constraints, partial support may be provided to support this travel.
-The lecture with suitable edits would be published in the JBS.
+The lecture with suitable edits will be published in the JBS.

 The EC may add other considerations/requirements to the guidelines as necessary over time.